Skip to content

 where and approach as approach .

-is said to be differentiable if it is differentiable at every point in its domain.
+is said to be differentiable iff it is differentiable at every point in its domain.

-If partial derivatives of is not existent at a point, then will not be differentiable at that point.
+If either or is non-existent at a point, then is not differentiable at that point.

 If and are continuous throughout at an open region , then is differentiable at every point of .